 At DGY Dentistry, we pride ourselves on clearly communicating your choices with no-pressure consultations and transparent payment options.

 Teeth whitening is considered safe.
 According to the American Dental Association, a “systematic review completed by Hasson et al. reported that tooth sensitivity and gingival irritation were the most common adverse effects of whitening.”
 This irritation and sensitivity usually resolves “shortly after the end of treatment.”

 The ADA notes that gingival irritation is usually caused by “poor fitting trays or improper application of the protective barrier or gel.”

 Professional teeth whitening results typically last between 12 and 24 months, depending on home care and regular preventative visits.

 Teeth-staining food, drink, and tobacco can cause faster fading.
 Most people will want to “boost” the whitening yearly.

 DGY Dentistry Ann Arbor provides professional teeth whitening services in Ann Arbor, Michigan.

-Our dentists are highly experienced and known for having the technical and artistic talent needed to achieve high-quality, aesthetic dentistry.
+Our dentists are highly experienced and known for having the technical and artistic talent to achieve high-quality, aesthetic dentistry.